MicrosoftDocs/SupportArticles-docs/support/sql/install/installation-fails-if-remove-user-right.md

 ---
-title: Installation fails when you remove user rights
+title: Installation fails after you remove user rights
-description: This article helps you resolve a problem that may occur when you install or upgrade Microsoft SQL Server after tightening security. ms.date: 03/11/2022 ms.custom: sap:Database Engine
+description: This article helps you resolve a problem that occurs when you install or upgrade Microsoft SQL Server after tightening security. ms.date: 03/11/2022 ms.custom: sap:Database Engine
 author: rielsql
 ms.author: v-jayaramanp
 ms.prod: sql
 ---
-# SQL Server installation fails if the Setup account doesn't have certain user rights
+# SQL Server installation fails after default user rights are removed

-This article helps you resolve a problem that may occur when you install or upgrade Microsoft SQL Server after tightening security.
+This article helps you resolve a problem that occurs when you install or upgrade Microsoft SQL Server after you tighten security.

 _Applies to_: SQL Server
 _Original KB number:_ &nbsp; 2000257

 ## Symptoms

+Consider the following scenario:

+- You're running Microsoft SQL Server in Windows.
-Consider the scenario where you remove some default user rights from the local administrators group on a Windows operating system to tighten security.
-To set up SQL Server on your system, you add the Setup account to the local administrators group.
+- To tighten security, you remove some default user rights from the local administrators group.
+- To set up SQL Server on the system, you add the Setup account to the local administrators group.

-If you try to install or upgrade SQL Server, the installation process may fail and you may receive one of the error messages similar to the errors messages provided in the following sections.
+In this secnario, if you try to install or upgrade SQL Server, the installation process fails, and you may receive an error message that resembles one of the messages that are listed in the following sections.

-- **Scenario 1:** If  a new installation fails, you may see the following error message:
+- **Scenario 1:** If a new installation fails, you receive one of the following error messages:

     > Access is denied